k-bx/owlcloud/README.md

 Servant, which is a value-level operator (never confuse with `:<|>`, haha).
 It combines individual handlers together, and type-system then checks that type of overall expression matches `UsersAPI`.
-Errors are somewhat big, as type-synonims are expanded with not too much help to us, but if you'll look careful enough -- you'll be able to figure thing out.
+Errors are somewhat big, as type-synonyms are expanded with not too much help to us, but if you'll look careful enough -- you'll be able to figure thing out.